AI FOR ARCHITECTS

 - Course & assignments overview

 Get the lay of the land when it comes to AI in architecture — who’s using it, how it’s changing the game, and where the real opportunities and headaches lie.
+Understand what AI means for architecture — from key concepts to building tools.

-- AI in architecture
+- AI in architecture: Benefits, limitations, implications

 - Case study #1: Successful startups in the AEC industry